Go Electric Offerings for Indigenous Communities and Businesses

 The program aims to fill current gaps in the public DCFC network in B.C. such as Indigenous communities, rural and northern areas, and city centers experiencing long queues for DCFCs due to high ZEV uptake.

-Increased rebates of up to 90% of project costs (to a maximum of $130,000) per station is available for Indigenous-owned DCFC stations.
-Amount for rebates range from $50,000 to $130,000 depending on charger power output.
+Increased rebates of up to 90% of project costs (to a maximum of $130,000) per station are available for Indigenous-owned DCFC stations.
+The amount for rebates ranges from $50,000 to $130,000 depending on charger power output.

 The program is administered on behalf of the Province by the Fraser Basin Council Society.
 For details, and to apply visit the Public Charger Program website, or contact publiccharger@pluginbc.ca.

-The CleanBC Go Electric Fleets Program is intended to support public and private fleets transition to ZEVs.
+The CleanBC Go Electric Fleet Charging Program is intended to support public, private, and Indigenous fleets transition to ZEVs.

 The program takes a multi-pronged approach to address various barriers to ZEV adoption in fleets by offering financial and technical support.
 Indigenous communities and businesses are eligible for increased rebates for some of the program offers, as follows:

 The program is administered on behalf of the Province by the Fraser Basin Council Society.
-For details, and to apply visit the Fleets Program website, or contact fleets@pluginbc.ca.
+For details, and to apply visit the Fleet Charging Program website, or contact fleets@pluginbc.ca.